peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream output,
         PeterO.Cbor.CBOREncodeOptions options);

 Writes an arbitrary object to a CBOR data stream, using the specified options for controlling how the object is encoded to CBOR data format.
-If the object is convertible to a CBOR map or a CBOR object that contains CBOR maps, the keys to those maps are written out to the data stream in an undefined order.
+If the object is convertible to a CBOR map or a CBOR object that contains CBOR maps, the order in which the keys to those maps are written out to the data stream is undefined unless the map was created using the NewOrderedMap method.
 The example code given in **M:PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)** can be used to write out certain keys of a CBOR map in a given order.
 Currently, the following objects are supported:

  * Lists of CBORObject.

  * Maps of CBORObject.
-The keys to the map are written out to the data stream in an undefined order.
+The order in which the keys to the map are written out to the data stream is undefined unless the map was created using the NewOrderedMap method.

  * Null.